Sage Experts: How Dr. Dufresne Became the Sultan of Salvia

-Aside from constantly updating his Salvia Placard Handbook, Dufresne also has written numerous articles about Lamiaceae for horticultural publications such as this one in the summer 1999 Rock Garden Quarterly concerning Agastaches.
+Aside from constantly updating his Salvia Placard Handbook, Dufresne also has written numerous articles about Lamiaceae for horticultural publications such as one in the summer 1999 Rock Garden Quarterly concerning Agastaches.

 After losing his job at Lorrillard, Dufresne remained in North Carolina.
 Nowadays, he no longer gardens, but maintains his Salvia collection in a greenhouse.